tobyweston/essential_acceptance_testing/manuscript/full-version.md

 **Introduction**

- - What’s an Acceptance Test?
+ - What is an Acceptance Test?
- - Acceptance Criteria vs Acceptance Tests
+ - What are Acceptance Criteria?
- - What’s a story?
+ - What is a story?
- - Confidence and Trust
- - Further reading
+ - Bring it all together

 **Typical Process Overview**

  - The story delivery lifecycle
+ - Pick a story
+ - Agree acceptance criteria
+ - Develop
+ - Demonstrate
- - Examples
+ - Deliver

 ###Part 2 - Discussion and alternatives